-- (1) Have the right to receive breaks from caregiving, including respite; - (2) Must obtain their caseworker's approval if babysitting will be provided regularly or more than 72 hours; and - (3) May: - (a) Make their own arrangements for babysitting using the prudent parenting guidelines, if it will be provided occasionally and is less than 72 hours, per RCW 74.13.710; - (b) Have respite provided inside or outside of their home; - (c) Identify individuals to become certified kinship respite providers who will be paid by the department; - (d) Request the department or their CPA to help locate licensed foster homes to provide respite care; and - (e) Contact the children's or youth's caseworker to locate tribal certified respite homes.
+- (1) Have the right to receive breaks from caregiving, including respite; - (2) Must obtain their caseworker's approval if babysitting will be provided regularly or more than 72 hours; and - (3) May: - (a) Make their own arrangements for babysitting using the prudent parenting guidelines, if it will be provided occasionally and is less than 72 hours, per RCW 74.13.710; - (b) Have respite provided inside or outside of their home; - (c) Identify individuals to become certified kinship respite providers who will be paid by the department; - (d) Request the department or their CPA to help locate licensed foster homes to provide respite care; and

+(e) Contact the children's or youth's caseworker to locate tribal certified respite homes.

 - WAC 110-149-0090 Paid certified kinship respite provider requirements.
-Certified kinship respite providers must be approved by the department to receive payment prior to providing respite care by completing the following when providing respite care in: - (1) The licensed kinship caregiver's home: - (a) Application; - (b) A federal bureau of investigation fingerprint-based background check; - (c) At least one interview; and - (d) Infant safety agreement; or - (2) The certified kinship respite provider's home.
-In addition to the requirements in subsection (1) of this section, they must also complete: - (a) A walkthrough of their home with a licensor; and - (b) Background checks for household members, as outlined in chapter 110-04 WAC.
+Certified kinship respite providers must: - (1) Be approved by the department to receive payment prior to providing respite care; and - (2) Complete the following when providing respite care in the: - (a) Licensed kinship caregiver's home: - (i) Application; - (ii) A federal bureau of investigation fingerprint-based background check; - (iii) At least one interview; and - (iv) Infant safety agreement; or - (b) Certified kinship respite provider's home.
+In addition to the requirements in this subsection, they must also complete: - (i) A walkthrough of their home with a licensor; and - (ii) Background checks for household members, as outlined in chapter 110-04 WAC.

-WAC 110-149-0100 Providing kinship respite care in licensed kinship homes.
-Licensed kinship caregivers:

-- (1) Must: - (a) Only provide respite care to other kinship children or youth; and - (b) Be licensed for kinship children or youth to receive respite payments; and - (2) May request a home study update to their current license to add kinship children or youth they plan to provide respite for to be eligible to receive payment for any respite provided.
+- WAC 110-149-0100 Providing kinship respite care in licensed kinship homes.
+Licensed kinship caregivers: - (1) Must only provide respite care to other kinship children or youth; and - (2) May request a reassessment of their current license to add kinship children or youth they plan to provide respite for to be eligible to receive payment for any respite provided.

-WAC 110-149-0110 Applicants or licensed kinship caregivers' right to an administrative hearing.
-Caregivers:

-- (1) Have a right to an administrative hearing per chapter 110-03 WAC; - (2) May request an administrative hearing if they contest the department's decision to deny, suspend, or revoke their license; and - (3) Must submit a written request for an administrative hearing to the office of administrative hearings within 28 calendar days of receiving a certified letter with the department's decision.
+- WAC 110-149-0110 Applicants or licensed kinship caregivers' right to an administrative hearing.
+Caregivers: - (1) Have a right to an administrative hearing per chapter 110-03 WAC; - (2) May request an administrative hearing if they contest the department's decision to deny, suspend, or revoke their license; and - (3) Must submit a written request for an administrative hearing to the office of administrative hearings within 28 calendar days of receiving a certified letter with the department's decision.